kszapsza/Arcanoid/README.md

 > ⚠ After successful build, before running the game, include SFML 2.5.1 DLLs in executable's directory!

 **🧱 Customizing levels:**
 Now game consists of several levels that can be easily created and modified.
 File named `levels.dat`  in `assets` directory allows you to create new levels block arrangement.
-Letters stand for blocks colors (e.g. `M` stands for magenta) and `.` means empty space.
+Letters stand for blocks colors (e.g. `M` stands for MAGENTA) and `.` means empty space.
 Lines preceded by `#` are comments and are ignored. **Important:** in order to parse successfully, last line of data has to be a comment.

 **🎮 Controls:**
 Move paddle with `[A]`/`[D]` or `[<-]`/`[->]` keys, restart after win or lose with `[Space]` key, ragequit from the game anytime using `[Esc]` 😁